DangerOnTheRanger/maniwani/README.md

 In this directory, type:

 	docker-compose build

-Once that is completed, then type:
+	docker-compose up -d
 	docker-compose run maniwani bootstrap

-This command will only need to be run once per clean installation of the production environment.
+The last command will only need to be run once per clean installation of the production environment.
 If you ever want to remove all database and storage data, remove the `compose-data` directory, though you'll likely need root permissions to do so since some subdirectories are created by other users.
 At this point, you can use the normal